It’s one thing to write great content, but it’s another thing to get it to read and ranked — which is where nailing the title comes in.

 Just because you have to be accurate doesn’t mean you can’t find ways to make your title pop.
 There are a lot of ways to make a title sexier.

 Of course, all of this hinges on understanding your core buyer persona.
-You need to find language that resonates with them and know what they find valuable.
+You need to find a language that resonates with them and knows what they find valuable.
 (Haven’t created or refined your buyer personas yet?
 Download this free template to create your own buyer personas for your business.)

 Once you’re armed with the knowledge of your buyer persona’s preferred style, try testing out some of these tips for making your headlines a little sexier: